MicrosoftDocs/MIMDocs/MIMDocs/mim-azure-monitor-reporting.md

 1. On the Monitor home screen in the Azure portal, select **Settings** and **Data Collection Rules**.
 2. At the top, click **Create**
-3. Give your rule a name, assoicate it with your resource group, and the region your resource group is located in.
+3. Give your rule a name, associate it with your resource group, and the region your resource group is located in.
 4. Click **Next**
 5. On the resources tab, click **Add resources** and under your resource group, add the MIM server.
 Click **Next**.
 6. On **Collect and deliver** and the **Windows Event Logs** as the data source.